Best Body Composition Exercises – Introduction

 Or you can also use the 3×5 Workout: The Only Strength Training Program You Will Ever Need.

-And last, if you feel you need to take off some weight before embarking on a weight training program, please consider picking up a copy of my ebook The Hashi Mashi Plan to Lose 20 Pounds in 3 Months; thank you!
+And last, if you feel you need to take off some weight before embarking on a weight training program, please consider picking up a copy of my Guide to Lose 20lbs In 3 Months, thank you!

 - 20 Greatest Benefits of Squats; King of Free Weight Training